+Foamy poop causes: Treatment, and during pregnant?
 Although normal stool is typically solid and gray, a number of variations may occur.
-Foamy or sparkling stool is usually diarrhea-like, and can tend to contain bubbles.
-It may also appear sticky, or may contain mucus.
+Foamy or sparkling stools are usually diarrhea-like and tend to contain bubbles.
+It may also appear sticky or contain mucus.

 Foamy stools are often the result of a reaction to other foods.
 When that is the case, with time and hydration it will be an isolated event and will resolve.